Network Behavior Analytics

-Organizations tend to rely on network monitoring tools for checking the health of the network.
+Organizations tend to rely on network monitoring tools for checking the health of the network and identifying cybersecurity threats.
 These tools detect and report failures of devices or connections.
 However, they cannot fix issues nor can they identify unknown threats.

-The real pain point is the inability to conclusively tie data generated by disparate sources to the network data, such as application and platform event logs, DLP, malware detection, vulnerability data, threat intelligence feeds, HR user profiles, access entitlements, etc.
+The real pain point is the inability to conclusively tie data generated by disparate sources to the network data – such as application and platform event logs, DLP, malware detection, vulnerability data, threat intelligence feeds, HR user profiles, access entitlements, etc. – to improve network security.

 Network Behavior Analytics is a Proactive Approach